mtconnect/standard_doc_generator/markdown_documentation/assets/main_flattened.md

     If this is not present, the tool is currently not ready to be used.

-* `UNAVAILABLE`

-    tool is unavailable for use in metal removal.

-* `ALLOCATED`
+* `BROKEN`

-    tool is has been committed to a piece of equipment for use and is not available for use in any other piece of equipment.
+    premature tool failure.

-* `UNALLOCATED`
+* `EXPIRED`

-    tool has not been committed to a process and can be allocated.
+    tool has reached the end of its useful life.

 * `MEASURED`

     tool has been measured.

+* `NEW`

+    new tool that has not been used or first use.

+    Marks the start of the tool history.

+* `NOT_REGISTERED`

+    tool cannot be used until it is entered into the system.

 * `RECONDITIONED`

     tool has been reconditioned.

+* `UNALLOCATED`

+    tool has not been committed to a process and can be allocated.

-* `USED`
+* `UNAVAILABLE`

-    tool is in process and has remaining tool life.
+    tool is unavailable for use in metal removal.

-* `EXPIRED`

-    tool has reached the end of its useful life.

-* `BROKEN`

-    premature tool failure.

-* `NOT_REGISTERED`

-    tool cannot be used until it is entered into the system.

 * `UNKNOWN`

     tool is an indeterminate state.
 This is the default value.

+* `USED`

+    tool is in process and has remaining tool life.

 ### Measurement

 constrained scalar value associated with a cutting tool.

 A {{block(Measurement)}} is specific to the tool management policy at a particular shop.
 The tool zero reference point or gauge line will be different depending on the particular implementation and will be assumed to be consistent within the shop.
 MTConnect Standard does not standardize the manufacturing process or the definition of the zero point.

 The value of {{property(Measurement)}} **MUST** be `float`.